ibrahimmekonnen/sp500-prediction-ml/README.md

-# sp500-prediction-ml
+# S&P 500 Prediction with Machine Learning

-Machine learning model to predict S&amp;P 500 daily movement using historical data
+This project uses historical S&P 500 data to train a machine learning model that predicts whether the index will go up or down the next day.
+Building using Python, pandas, yfinance, and scikit-learn.